zenon4689/idealab_hompage/content/authors/Hyung Jin Kim/_index.md

 ---
 # Display name
-title: Hui Ze Hong
+title: Hyung Jin Kim

 # Full name (for SEO)
-first_name: Hui Ze
+first_name: Hyung Jin
-last_name: Hong
+last_name: Kim

 # Username (this should match the folder name)
 authors:
-  - Hui Ze Hong
+  - Hyung Jin Kim

 # Is this the primary user of the site?
 superuser: false